digitaltrails/vdu_controls/Lux-metering.md

 Lux metering - sample scripts
 =============================

+As of v1.10 `vdu_controls` supports hardware light/lux metering for
+automatic brightness adjustment.

+In order to support a variety of light metering hardware, v1.10 can read metered values from tty's, named-pipes (FIFO's) and executable programs/scripts.
-For lux metering I use a simple light meter built using an Arduino and a __GY30/BH1750__ sensor.

-I've also written a couple of alternative webcam based light metering scripts that use my Logitech Webcam C270 to achieve an approximate metering value.
+I currently use a simple light meter built using an __Arduino__ and a __GY30/BH1750__ sensor.
+I've also written a couple of example scripts that uses a __Logitech Webcam C270__ to achieve an approximate metering value.

 Introduction
 ------------

-The `Vdu_controls` `Light Meter Dialog` provides for mapping from measured lux values to VDU monitor brightness and can be set to periodically adjust VDU brightness based on the most recent lux reading:
+The `Vdu_controls` `Light Meter Dialog` includes controls for setting up a light meter, setting the brightness auto-adjustment interval, and defining each VDU's mapping of lux values to VDU brightness:

 ![Default](screen-shots/lux-profiles.png)